Eligibility Requirements for Open Enrollment Schools

 NOTE: If your child is currently on a waitlist from last year’s application process, and you have not yet received an offer for the current school year, you will need to reapply for the upcoming school year if you want to be considered for that year.
 Waitlists are not maintained from year to year.

 Applying to open enrollment schools is easy!
 Just follow the directions below, and contact the Office of Access and Enrollment at 773-553-2060 or firstname.lastname@example.org if you have any questions.

 - The application period begins September 30, 2019, and ends December 13, 2019.

 - You have a choice of applying through the online application site, or by using a paper application.
 (We recommend the online site you can submit your application, receive email/text notifications, and receive and accept offers — all online!)

-- There is no testing required for open enrollment schools – students are selected via computerized lottery, in accordance with the tier system of the Chicago Public Schools.
+- There is no testing required for open enrollment schools – students are selected via computerized lottery.

 - You will be notified in April 2020 whether or not your child received an offer from any of the schools to which you applied.
 If you apply online, you will receive your notification on your online account If you apply via paper application, your child’s letter will be mailed to your home address

 - Next, see the step-by-step instructions below, for both the online process and the paper process.

-Step 1: Starting October 1st, go to GoCPS, and click “Apply” at the top of the home page.
-This will allow you to open an account, with an email address as your user name, and create your password.
+Step 1: Go to GoCPS, and click “Sign Up” at the top of the home page.
 You will need a CPS ID number to open an account.
-If you don’t have a CPS ID number, click the link at the top of the page to request a CPS ID number is November 22, 2019.
+If you don’t have a CPS ID number, complete the CPS ID Request Form; the deadline to request a CPS ID number is November 22, 2019.
 If you do not request a CPS ID number by that date, you will need to submit a paper application(s).
 The CPS ID number will be mailed to your home address.
 After you receive the CPS ID, you can continue.